usacpcheung/sims-uploader/README.md

 - `.xlsx`, `.csv`, `.env` files are **ignored** by Git — do not commit real student/teacher data.
 - Always use `utf8mb4` for safe Unicode (Chinese characters, emoji, etc.).
 - Credentials go into a local `.env` file (never pushed to GitHub).
+When adding new FastAPI apps or CLI commands, import helpers from `app.config` so secrets remain centralized.